CPE Questions and Answers

 Q: How many credits may I carry forward?

-A: A maximum of 20 hours (will not include exceeded limits as stated above).
+A: A maximum of 20 hours (cannot exceed the limits as stated above).

-Q: How many years can I carry forward my credit hours?
+Q: How many years can I carry forward from my credit hours?

 A: Only one year.
-You can only receive carry over credits into 2020 from your 2019 CPE reporting period.
+You can only receive carry over credits from the preceding reporting period.
 Any prior year’s carry over cannot be used.

 Q: Does Connecticut recognize QAS hours?